shmulik-willinger/traffic_sign_classifier/README.md

 Overview
 ---

-Neural networks is a beautiful biologically-inspired programming paradigm which enables a computer to learn from observational data
+Neural networks is a beautiful biologically-inspired programming paradigm which enables a computer to learn from observational data.
-Deep learning is a powerful set of techniques for learning in neural networks Neural networks and deep learning currently provide the best solutions to many problems, including image recognition.
+Deep learning is a powerful set of techniques for learning in neural networks and deep learning, currently provide the best solutions to many problems, including image recognition.

 A convolutional neural networks (CNN) technique consist of several layers with different filters, where each one pick up different qualities of a patch.
 The subsequent layers tend to be higher levels in the hierarchy and generally classify more complex ideas, while eventually the CNN classifies the image by combining the larger, more complex objects, grouping together adjacent pixels and treating them as a collective
 The CNN learns all of this on its own and also helps us with translation invariance and gives us smaller, more scalable model.